 The distances between stops are generally counted in Roman miles.
 As recorded on the Itinerarium Burdigalense, Mopsucrene was located 12 miles from Tarsus which was itself located 27 miles from Adana.
 However on the inscription found in Rome, the distances travelled by Hadrian are not counted in miles but in days of journeys; i.e. it took Hadrian one day to travel from Mopsucrene to Panhormos and two days to travel from Aquae Calidae to Tyana.
 Since the Itin.
 Burdig. records that Mopsucrene was located 26 miles from Panhormos and Aquae Calidae 25 miles from Tyana, Hadrian appears to have travelled at an approximate speed of 25 Roman miles a day (37 km).

 The total length of Hadrian’s journey from Antioch in Syria to Mopsucrene in Cilicia appears have been around 154 Roman miles (228 km).
-It would, therefore, be reasonable to say that Hadrian left Antioch around the 6th of October.
+It would, therefore, be reasonable to say that Hadrian left Antioch around 6 October.

-The fragmented inscription is missing Hadrian’s journey from Antioch to Mopsucrene but based on the ancient itineraries and using data from the Digital Atlas of ORBIS and The Stanford Geospatial Network Model of the Roman World, I managed to make a hypothetical itinerary reconstruction on Google Map.
+The fragmented inscription is missing Hadrian’s journey from Antioch to Mopsucrene but based on the ancient itineraries and using data from the Digital Atlas of ORBIS and The Stanford Geospatial Network Model of the Roman World, a hypothetical itinerary reconstruction using Google Map is proposed here.

 On leaving Antioch, Hadrian headed north through the plain of Antioch and towards the Syrian Gates (today’s Belen Pass) near the city of Pagrae.
 The narrow pass through the Amanus Mountains (Nur Mountains), said to be 300 paces across, was the most important route from the coastal region of Cilicia to inland Syria.
 The pass is perhaps best known as the point through which Alexander the Great pursued the forces of Darius III of Persia after the Battle of Issus.